harshitkaushik444555/master-kubernetes/Deploy-first-app-in-k8s.md

 written in yaml file you have to master yaml.
 ```

-If you two container in one pod it will allow shared networking and storage.
+If you have two containers in one pod it will allow shared networking and storage.
 It means one container

 can talk to another container using localhost.